the-road-to-learn-react/the-road-to-learn-react/README.md

 # The Road to learn React

-The official repository for the open source book [The Road to learn React](https://www.robinwieruch.de/the-road-to-learn-react/).
-You can find the [Source Code](https://github.com/rwieruch/hackernews-client) too.
+The official repository for [The Road to learn React](https://www.robinwieruch.de/the-road-to-learn-react/).
+In addition, here you can find the [Source Code](https://github.com/the-road-to-learn-react/hackernews-client) and [Complete Course](https://roadtoreact.com/).

 ## Updates, Help and Support